labordynamicsinstitute/metajelo-ui/README.md

 if you want to issue multiple commands in the container quickly, you can run `./psc.sh bash`.

-## Updating Dependendencies or the Metajelo Schema
+## Updating Dependencies or the metajelo Schema

 Dependencies for JavaScript are minimal and are controlled by [npm](https://docs.npmjs.com/) and specified in `package.json`.
 PureScript dependencies are controlled by [spago](https://github.com/purescript/spago) and specified in `spago.dhall`, but in some cases, packages not included in the standard package set must also be described in `packages.dhall`.
-In particular, when updating the Metajelo schema to be used in metajelo-ui, it will be necessary to specify a new version of `purescript-metajelo` (with the `purescript-` prefix dropped in `packages.dhall`).
+In particular, when updating the metajelo schema to be used in metajelo-ui, it will be necessary to specify a new version of `purescript-metajelo` (with the `purescript-` prefix dropped in `packages.dhall`).
 This can simply be done by specifying a git commit hash or by specifying a version in the relevant section of `packages.dhall`.